 Picked by: Vina Legault, iTrip Vacations Copper Mountain-Frisco

 Ollie’s Pub and Grub in Frisco strives to create an “everyone knows your name” atmosphere and serves traditional American bar fare.
 But for most, it offers more than bar food.
 Each item is made fresh and never frozen.
-In addition, sports fans will find 16 HD TVs located throughout Ollie’s, which opens from lunch to 2 a.m.
+In addition, sports fans watch 16 HD TVs located throughout Ollie’s, which opens at lunchtime.

 The burgers: All burgers are made with Colorado-raised Angus beef.
 Black bean and chicken patties are available substitutions.
-Select from 14 different types of burgers, such as the Dillon Valley burger, breakfast burger, Italian beef, or bacon mac and cheese.
+Select from 14 different types of burgers, such as Dillon Valley, breakfast burger, Italian beef, or bacon mac and cheese.
 Kids can try a classic or cheeseburger, and all burgers are served with fries.

 Keystone: Arapahoe Cafe

 Picked by: Mat and Penni Levine, iTrip Vacations Keystone